MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-overview.md

 # Component Firmware Update (CPU) overview

-The Microsoft Devices Team is excited to announce the release of an open-source model for Component Firmware Update for Windows system developers – **[<span class="underline">Component Firmware Update</span>](https://github.com/Microsoft/CFU) (CFU).** With CFU, you can easily deliver firmware updates through Windows Update by using CFU drivers.
+The Microsoft Devices Team is excited to announce the release of an open-source model for Component Firmware Update for Windows system developers – **[Component Firmware Update](https://github.com/Microsoft/CFU) (CFU).** With CFU, you can easily deliver firmware updates through Windows Update by using CFU drivers.

 **Background**